Makio64/img2dds/README.md

 ## Trouble shooting

+If you have a problem while compiling, please install the latest nodejs and then "npm rebuild", if the problem persist, thanks to open an issue.
-If you have any bugs, press "d" to open the devTool panel to see the error message, if you can't figure out the problem, thanks to open an issue.
+If you have a bug while using the tool, press "d" to open the devTool panel to see the error message, if you can't figure out the problem, thanks to open an issue.

 ## Learn more about DDS & DXT Compressed Texture